RamlyBurger/FoodHunter/docs/reports/STUDENT_3_REPORT_Section_3.md

 /**
  * State Pattern - Order State Interface
- * Student 3: Order & Pickup Module
+ * Low Nam Lee: Order & Pickup Module
  *
  * Defines the interface for order states.
  * Each state handles transitions and actions specific to that state.